KazWolfe/XIVAuth/README.md

 ```

 You may also need to run a `yarn install` to properly install the JavaScript packages in the bind mount.

+I would highly recommend just configuring your IDE to handle just running `Procfile.dev` for you, if that's an option.